Novikov algebras and multi-indices in regularity structures: Introduction

-in other words, in addition to the pre-Lie identity, the operators $x\mapsto x\triangleright y$ commute between themselves.
+in other words, in addition to the pre-Lie identity, the operators $r_y\colon x\mapsto x\triangleright y$ commute between themselves: $r_yr_z=r_zr_y$ for all $y,z$.
 This type of algebras was first considered in the study of Hamiltonian operators in the formal calculus of variations in \cite{GD}, and then rediscovered by Balinskii and Novikov in the context of classification of linear Poisson brackets of hydrodynamical type \cite{BN85}; the term ``Novikov algebras'' was introduced in \cite{O92}.
-It turns out that the theorem connecting populated multi-indices to the free Novikov algebra does exist in the literature; it goes back to \cite{DL}.
+It turns out that the corresponding theorem does exist in the literature; it goes back to \cite{DL}.
+The correspondence has been made explicit in \cite[Lemma 3.5]{Li23}\footnote{More precisely, we refer to the second arxiv version of \cite{Li23} that appeared around one week before the present work.}.

-\begin{theorem} The Novikov algebra of populated multi-indices is isomorphic to the free algebra on one generator. \end{theorem}
+\begin{theorem} {{\rm \cite[Lemma 3.5]{Li23}}} The Novikov algebra of populated multi-indices is isomorphic to the free algebra on one generator. \end{theorem}

 In this paper, we prove a generalisation of this theorem that is suitable for singular SPDEs, as the theorem as it stands only applies to rough paths related to ordinary differential equations \cite{Li23}.
-General multi-indices are now defined using formal variables of the form $ z_{(\mfl,w)} $ with $\mfl$ belongs to a finite set $\mfL^-$ (depending on our SPDE) and $w$ is a commutative monomial in the alphabet $A=\mathbb{N}^{d+1}$.
+General multi-indices are now defined using formal variables of the form $ z_{(\mfl,w)} $ where $\mfl$ belongs to a finite set $\mfL^-$ (depending on our SPDE) and $w$ is a commutative monomial in the alphabet $A=\mathbb{N}^{d+1}$.
 One can define a collection of derivations $ D^{(\bn)} $ indexed by $A$, and operations $\triangleright_a$, $a\in A$, and give appropriate populated conditions ensuring that the multi-indices arise from decorated trees.
 These very general multi-indices have been proposed in \cite{BL23}.
 Let us introduce a new algebraic structure that we shall call the multi-Novikov algebra, for which such multi-indices form a free object.
-Formally, a multi-Novikov algebra is a vector space equipped with bilinear products $x,y\mapsto x\triangleright_a y$ indexed by a set $ A $ which satisfy the identities
+Formally, a $A$-multi-Novikov algebra is a vector space equipped with bilinear products $x,y\mapsto x\triangleright_a y$ indexed by a set $ A $ which satisfy the identities

 for all $ a,b\in A$.
-This is a generalisation of Novikov algebras which is an analogue of the generalisation from pre-Lie algebras to multi-pre-Lie algebras in \cite{BCCH}.
+This is a generalisation of Novikov algebras which is an analogue of the generalisation from pre-Lie algebras to multi-pre-Lie algebras in \cite{BCCH}\footnote{{Shortly after this paper was put on the arxiv, the authors in \cite[Ex.
+2.23]{ZGG23} recovered the identities of a multi-Novikov algebra from an operadic context.}}.